 - A statement of particulars, signed on behalf of the original subscribers.
-These particulars include: the name and intended registered office address of the company and, in the case of a public company, details of its proposed directors and financial year end date. - A memorandum and articles of association, in a form suitable for the type of company. - A cheque or other payment for the prescribed fees, which vary by the required response time as follows: - a. £150 for an incorporation within 5 business days of documents being received by the Registry - b. £200 within 3 business days - c. £350 within 1 business day - d. £550 within 2 hours
+These particulars include: - 1. the name and intended registered office address of the company and, - 2. in the case of a public company, details of its proposed directors and financial year end date - A memorandum and articles of association, in a form suitable for the type of company. - A cheque or other payment of the prescribed fees, which vary by the required response time as follows: - a. £165 for an incorporation within 5 business days of documents being received by the Registry - b. £242 within 3 business days - c. £305 within 2 business days - d. £425 within 1 business day - e. £670 within 2 hours.

-There is also an out of hours service available by agreement with the Registry which attracts a minimum fee of \pounds 1,000.
+There is also an out of hours service available by agreement with the Registry which attracts a minimum fee of £1,210.